The Plan

-- Find dead projects others have abandoned on Github to resurrect and polish them off to support the version I use at work.
-E.g. PHP5.4 library upgrade to PHP7.3+ library.
-If it uses a technology from work I don’t know then all the better - two birds one stone.
+- Find dead projects others have abandoned on Github or one of the package indexes above to resurrect and polish them off to support the version I use at work.
+E.g. PHP5.4 library upgrade to PHP7.3+ library (maybe create a PHP8 lib while I'm at it).
+If it uses a technology from work I don't know (Redis, SNS, Queues) then all the better - two birds one stone.

 - Update Github badges (Appveyor, CircleCI, TravisCI) with the latest build actions and paths so they have more accurate and up-to-date CI/CD pipelines.